 Back By Popular Demand…

-Actually, I am bringing this forward from May 2016 and it is mostly unchanged.
+Actually, I am bringing this forward from 2014 and then May 2016 and then again July 2018.
+It is mostly unchanged.
 I will put in BOLD ALL-CAP ITALICS when I have changed something.

 Can You Make a Living Writing Only Short Fiction?